Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 Between the thick blankets of city smog and giant smokestacks puffing large amounts of pollutants into the environment, it’s easy to see why most people focus on the dangers of outdoor air.

-But did you know that the air in your home can be up to five times more polluted than outdoor air?
-This fact is alarming — especially when you consider that the average human spends around 90 percent of their time indoors.
+But did you know that the air in your home can be up to five times more pollutedOpens in a new tab. than outdoor air?
+This fact is alarming — especially when you consider that the average human spends around 90 percent of their time indoorsOpens in a new tab..

 Indoor air quality may not be something that you’ve ever really thought about until Covid-19.
 All that time spent inside generated new awareness about indoor air quality.
 Now might be a good time to give it serious consideration.
 The truth is, that many of the household products you commonly use and trust each day can cause a slew of air quality problems all on their own.